getgauge/documentation/user/ide_support/features.md

 Debugging can be performed by attaching debugger to the gauge java process.

 * Create a new  ```Remote``` configuration named `Gauge` and set the port number to `50005`.
 Do this by selecting **Edit configurations** and pressing the plus icon.
-* Right click on spec/specs -> Debug
+* Right click on a specification or specs directory -> Debug
 * Now go to the run configuration and execute the remote configuration `Gauge` that was created.
 * This will start the execution and halts at breakpoints.

 ````
+Important:

-Note: The remote configuration (Gauge) needs to be run after launching the spec in debug mode.
+* The remote configuration (Gauge) needs to be run after launching the spec in debug mode.

-Run the debug config for the second time if it does not connect for the first time.
+* Run the remote configuration for the second time if it does not connect for the first time.
 ```